u-drozd/charts-snippets/iOS/objective-c/screenshot/README.md

     	[_chart addPieChartLabel:label];
 	}

-An explanation of this code snippet can be found in a blog post [HERE](http://www.shinobicontrols.com/blog/posts/2012/03/26/taking-a-shinobichart-screenshot-from-your-app/).

-However, this blog post is slightly out of date and will be updated shortly.
+An explanation of this code snippet can be found in [this blog post](http://www.shinobicontrols.com/blog/posts/2012/03/26/taking-a-shinobichart-screenshot-from-your-app/).
+However, the blog post is slightly out of date so please bear with us while we update it.

 If you have any trouble using this code snippet don't hesitate to get in touch at: info@shinobicontrols.com